October 27, 2024

 Calm Space – Come and find some tranquillity

 Everyone feels overwhelmed at times.
-We run monthly calm space sessions online to help you find guidance on self-help techniques, which can help you to ‘ground yourself’ and feel better – both in that moment and in the future.
-To find out more about the calm space sessions, we spoke to Hoi Yin Wong, a Good Life Facilitator for the Good Life Service at CPSL Mind, to find out more about how calm space can help you.
+We run monthly calm space sessions online to help you find guidance on self-help techniques, which can help you to ‘ground yourself’ and feel better.
+To find out more about the calm space sessions, we spoke to Hoi Yin Wong, a Good Life Facilitator for the Good Life Service at CPSL Mind to find out more about how calm space can help you.

 Lady smiling wearing a pale blue shirt and words about CPSL Mind Calm Space